-When I started QA InfoTech in 2003, my goal was twofold: To help my clients build quality products to meet and exceed end-user expectations, and to internally build a quality organization founded on a core team of motivated individuals.
+When I started QA InfoTech in 2003, my goal was twofold: to help my clients build quality products to meet and exceed end-user expectations and to internally build a quality organization founded on a core team of motivated individuals.

 In my humble opinion, the first objective is relatively easier done than the second.
 Since setting this goal, my management team and I have taken on as one of our key result areas the task of building this intangible yet indispensable “human” asset.

-One such technique that has been successful for us is the “reverse mentoring” program: a program where managers are mentored by employees who work for them directly or indirectly.
+One such technique that has been successful for us is the “reverse mentoring” program, a program where managers are mentored by employees who work for them directly or indirectly.
 You may already be doing this in various forms—explicitly or implied—such as with skip-level meetings (meetings with employees who work in your organization, team, or department but do not directly report to you), smaller group-level trainings and meetings, etc. We have formalized this mentoring technique to create a win-win situation for both our employee base and the company.
-Here’s a look at how we have conceptualized and implemented reverse mentoring in a generic form that most of organizations can leverage as is.
+Here’s a look at how we have conceptualized and implemented reverse mentoring in a generic form that most organizations can leverage as-is.

 Adopt a push-pull mechanism where senior management periodically sends out a company-wide email soliciting reverse mentoring on specific topics.
 These can include technical and software testing topics or anything else that is core to your company’s DNA.
-An open invite can be extended to the company at large, asking employees to reach out to specific people from the management team and invite them to a presentation on a relevant and interesting topic.
+An open invitation can be extended to the company at large, asking employees to reach out to specific people from the management team and invite them to a presentation on a relevant and interesting topic.
 Such a pull mechanism makes the program successful because the employees volunteer to be mentors, and it helps identify driven and motivated individuals.
-Giving employees the freedom to choose the topic also helps bring out their best and think creatively to delve into diverse areas because the ideas are their own.
+Giving employees the freedom to choose the topic also helps them bring out their best and think creatively to delve into diverse areas because the ideas are their own.